Johnny Depp issues warning to fans in worrying social media post

 The Pirates of the Caribbean star shared a post on Monday (6 January), telling his Instagram followers that scammers “are intensifying their efforts to target my fans and supporters”.

-This new statement follows a similar one made in 2022 – back when the actor became more of a presence online.
+His new statement follows a similar one made in 2022 – back when the actor was more of an online presence.

-In his latest post, Depp, who recently appeared on a list naming celebrity profiles commonly misused in scams, wrote: “As part of their tactics, they create multiple, deceptive social media and email accounts impersonating me and members of my team.”
+In his latest post, Depp, who recently appeared on a list naming the celebrities most commonly misused in scams, wrote: “As part of their tactics, they create multiple, deceptive social media and email accounts impersonating me and members of my team.”

 However, he assured his fans that “neither I, nor my team, will ask you for money or your personal information”.